LakeYS/Blockland-CityRPG-Plus/README.md

 Gamemode_TysCityRPG.zip |               | 467599692        | N/A              | N/A           | **Beware, Ty's mod contains known exploits.
 Make sure you're using the fixed version (check description.txt to verify)**
 Gamemode_CityRPG_X.zip  |               |                  | N/A              | N/A           |                         |

+# Preferences
+- "Hunger affects scale" - Whether players will be resized to look thinner or fatter based on their hunger level. (*Default: Off*)

 # Support
 For bugs, feature requests, and feedback, message Lake#4898 on Discord or e-mail contact@lakeys.net.